 - As far as caverns go, Carlsbad Caverns is quite dark.
-(Probably because the rooms are so large and difficult to light.)
 Taking photographs is difficult due to lighting.
 If you’re a serious photographer, come prepared with a tripod.
 If you’re not a serious photographer, don’t spend too much time taking snapshots — just enjoy.
-(My iPhone pictures inside the caverns are mediocre at best.)

-- Reserve cavern tours ahead of time on the park’s website especially in the fall, winter and spring when the schedule is more limited.
+- Reserve cavern tours ahead of time on the park’s website.
+This is especially important in the fall, winter and spring when the schedule is more limited.
 Plan to arrive plenty early for your tour; we were told that we had to be on the elevator at least 15 minutes prior to our tour time.
-Tours leave promptly.

-- If you plan on hiking outdoors at Carlsbad Caverns National Park or Guadalupe Mountains National Park, check the weather for excessive heat and/or thunderstorms as your visit approaches and adjust your plans accordingly.
+- If you plan on hiking outdoors at Guadalupe Mountains National Park or Carlsbad Caverns National Park, check the weather for excessive heat and/or thunderstorms.

-- Bring lots of water if you plan to hike outdoors.
+- Bring lots of water if you plan go hiking at Guadalupe Mountains National Park.